softworkz/embyuserwiki/Trailers.md

      Home Alone-trailer.mp4
 ```

 Alternatively, trailers can also be stored in a trailers sub-folder.
+Bluray and Dvd folder rip structures must use a trailers sub-folder.

 ```
 /Movies
    /Home Alone (1990)
-     Home Alone (1990).mkv
+     /VIDEO_TS
      /trailers
          trailer.mkv
 ```